SnowflakePowered/librashader/README.md

 OpenGL has an additional restriction where creating the filter chain instance in a different thread is safe **if and only if** the thread local OpenGL context is initialized to the same context as the drawing thread.
 Support for deferral of GPU resource initialization is not available to OpenGL.

+The Metal runtime is **not thread safe**.
+However you can still defer submission of GPU resource initialization through the `filter_chain_create_deferred` function.

 ### Quad vertices and rotations
 All runtimes except OpenGL render with an identity matrix MVP and a VBO for with range `[-1, 1]`.
 The final pass uses a